-As the settlement grew, new structures and amenities cropped up.
-The first school was built in 1901 at Pig’s Ear with Henry Ridgewell as its janitor.
-This school burned down, and in its place was constructed a store.
+As the settlement expanded, new infrastructure and facilities began to emerge.
+The first school was established at Pig’s Ear in 1901, with Henry Ridgewell serving as its janitor.
+After a fire destroyed this school, a store was built in its place.

 The Fraser name has been identified with logging on the Tobique River for over 100 years.

-In 1895, Donald Fraser, Sr., the founder of Fraser Companies Limited, participated in organizing the Tobique Log Driving Company.
-The firm’s name at that time was Donald Fraser and Sons, incorporated in 1895, comprised of Donald Fraser Sr. and his two sons, Archibald and Donald.
-At this point, most of the logs cut on the Tobique were water driven to mills on the St. John River.
-In 1894, Donald Fraser and Sons had built a large sawmill at Fredericton called the Aberdeen Mill.
-This mill burnt in 1905 and was never rebuilt.
+In 1895, Donald Fraser Sr., the founder of Fraser Companies Limited, played a role in forming the Tobique Log Driving Company.
+The firm, incorporated in 1895 as Donald Fraser and Sons, consisted of Donald Fraser Sr. and his two sons, Archibald and Donald.
+The majority of the logs cut on the Tobique were water-driven to mills on the St. John River.
+In 1894, Donald Fraser and Sons built a large sawmill at Fredericton, the Aberdeen Mill, which was destroyed by fire in 1905 and never reconstructed.

-The Canadian Pacific Railway was built in 1896 by John Stewart.
-It was built by hand labor, using picks, shovels, wheelbarrows and slush scrapers.
-The first train was fired by wood.
-The train only came to Plaster Rock when it wanted a load of plaster.
-The Canadian National Railway was built through Plaster Rock in 1909.
+The Canadian Pacific Railway, built in 1896 by John Stewart using manual labor and rudimentary tools, only serviced Plaster Rock when a plaster load was required.
+The Canadian National Railway was constructed through Plaster Rock in 1909.

-Shortly after the mill was completed, around 1900, James McNair, father of former Premier J.B.
-McNair, built a general store on the west side of the river.
-This was the town’s first commercial venture other than the mill.
+After the mill’s completion around 1900, James McNair, the father of former Premier J.B.
+McNair, established a general store on the river’s west side, marking the town’s first commercial venture outside the mill.

 The Tobique First Nations Reserve is located where the Tobique and Saint John Rivers come together.

-Plaster Rock is home of the World Pond Hockey Championships, which take place annually in February on Roulston Lake, featuring 120 teams from around the world.
-In 2016 Wayne Gretzky attended the event and Budweiser introduced its 20-metre goal-light as it began its trek across Canada and eventually to the North Pole.
+Plaster Rock annually hosts the World Pond Hockey Championships in February on Roulston Lake, featuring 120 teams from around the world.
+Hockey legend Wayne Gretzky attended the event in 2016, when Budweiser unveiled its 20-meter goal-light before it journeyed across Canada to the North Pole.